Sim-99/digital-portfolio/Personality-assessment.md

 - Value meaningful, impactful work
 - Have a strong preference for design and building user-friendly systems

-Here is a screenshot of my personality assessment result:
+This is a screen grab of the findings from my personality test:

 ![Personality Assessment Results](./media/personality-results.png)

-These traits are reflected in the way I approach my projects — such as planning and building a pizza eCommerce website with editable cart functionality, or designing a library system with logic for late return fines.
+My approach to projects, such as designing a library system with logic for late return fines or planning and constructing an eCommerce website for pizza with editable cart capabilities, reflects these qualities.
 ---

 ## Reflection (STAR Technique)